ezzeldinadel/SecureBeat/README.md

 A SmartWatch that is capable of continously identifiying and authroizing a user based on their heart rythm (not beats per minute but the actual shape of the heart beat -the wave features- since these are unqiue and aren't affected by exercise/mood).

-The actual stuff in this repo:
+The actual stuff in this repo: (Just check the final report pdf!)
 The actual work didnt make it past the prototype version.
 Think of it as a proof of concept at the time of publishing.
 As is, the work is offloaded to a laptop and the watch is just collecting data.
 Can be easily incorporated into a product.
 The Machine Learning algo can run on a phone easily (its linear) or even the cloud or a router or the watch itself if it has the CPU for it.